BDJS0033/SEO/README.md

 ## Git Hub

-Please find the URL for the completed challeng: url[https://bdjs0033.github.io/SEO/]
+Please find the URL for the completed challenge: url[https://bdjs0033.github.io/SEO/]

+Please find the URL for the repository: url [https://github.com/BDJS0033/SEO.git]